felixyustian/felixyustian/README.md

 ### 💡 What Drives Me
 I’m passionate about **bridging theory and implementation** — guiding ideas from algorithm design to hardware realization.
-Currently exploring opportunities to contribute to **Samsung Research Indonesia’s AI and Data innovations**, building intelligent systems for the next generation of automation and IoT.
+Currently exploring opportunities to contribute to **society and research institutions**, building intelligent systems for the next generation of automation and IoT.

 ---